brooklynrail/brooklynrail-platform/content/people/dustin-yellin.md

   which paint and images clipped from various print media are embedded within laminated glass sheets to form grand pictographic allegories, which the artist calls “frozen cinema.”
-He holds an Honorary Doctor of Humane Letters from the Savannah College of Art and Design.
+He holds an Honorary Doctor of Humane Letters from the Savannah College of Art and Design."
 portraits:
   - media: 2021/03/dustin-yellin
 website: https://dustinyellin.com